zerox029/kodama/design/data_types/compounds.md

 ## Open questions
 - Do we really want dynamic size arrays?
 - Do we want a way to initialize large arrays with custom values?
-IfStatement so, with what syntax?
+IfElseStatement so, with what syntax?